kubevirt/containerized-data-importer/doc/design.md

 **Object Store:** Arbitrary url-based storage location.
 Currently we support http and S3 protocols.

 **Storage Class:** Long-lived, default Storage Class which links Persistent Volume Claims to the desired Dynamic Provisioner(s).
 Referenced by the golden PVC.
 The example makes use of the "default" provisioner; however, any provisioner that manages mountable volumes is compatible.

+## Included Manifests

+###### cdi-controller-deployment.yaml

+Defines the spec used by the controller.
+There should be nothing to edit in this file unless the "golden" namespace is desired to be hard-coded.
+Note: no namespace is supplied since the controller is excpected to be created from the "golden" namespace.

+###### endpoint-secret.yaml

+One or more endpoint secrets in the "golden" namespace are required for non-public endpoints.
+If the endpoint is public there is no need to an endpoint secret.
+No namespace is supplied since the secret is expected to be created from the "golden" namespace.

+###### golden-pvc.yaml

+This is the template PVC.
+A storage class will need to be added if the default storage provider does not met the needs of golden images.
+For example, when copying VM image files, the backend storage should support fast-cloning, and thus a non-default storage class may be needed.